 Configuration variables are used to control and customize the behavior of the Perforce service.

-The configuration variables are described in p4 help configurables, in p4 help environment, and in "Configurables" on page 595.
+The configuration variables are described in:

+- The chapter with an alphabetical list of all the "Configurables" on page 557

+- p4 help configurables

+- p4 help environment,

 Configurable settings might affect the client, the server, or a proxy.

 The p4 configure command provides one way to change the configuration of an active server.
-For information on how you set configurables that affect the client or the proxy, see "Configurables" on page 595.
+For information on how you set configurables that affect the client or the proxy, see "Configurables" on page 556.